blairsec/ctfjs/docs/challenges.md

 # Challenge routes

 ## Get a list of challenges
 Gets a list of challenges.
+Includes disabled challenges if admin.
 ### `GET /competitions/{id}/challenges`
 ### Responses